secretstartups/handbook/job-families/engineering/development/management/fullstack-manager/index.html.md

 Read more about what a [specialty](/company/team/structure/#specialist) is at GitLab here.

-### Fullstack Manager, Engineering (Growth)
+### Fullstack Engineering Manager, Growth

 Engineering Managers in the Growth sub-department own the delivery of features and improvements that aim to scale GitLab usage by connecting users to the existing value that GitLab already delivers.
 The Growth sub-department teams can include fullstack, backend, and frontend engineers and as such engineering managers in Growth are fullstack managers.
 The Growth sub-department groups are Activation, Adoption, Conversion, Expansion groups, and Product Intelligence.
-Fullstack Managers, Engineering (Growth) lead teams of fullstack engineers that work across the breadth of the GitLab project in order to make the necessary frontend and backend changes to test hypothesis that drive improvement in user metrics.
+Fullstack Engineering Managers, Growth lead teams of fullstack engineers that work across the breadth of the GitLab project in order to make the necessary frontend and backend changes to test hypothesis that drive improvement in user metrics.
 These teams work closely with their counterparts in the Product team to analyze the entire customer journey from acquisition of a customer, to the flow across multiple GitLab features, and even reactivation of lost users.